 DIFFERENCES BETWEEN NIGERIAN & GHANA JOLLOF

+While the Nigerian and Ghanaian jollof rice use similar ingredients, they both differ in taste and flavor.
+Nigerian jollof rice is cooked with long-grain parboiled rice, with the main spices being ground tomato, tomato paste, stock, curry powder, thyme, white pepper and bay leaves.
 Ghanaian Jollof is however cooked with perfumed Thai jasmine rice.
 This is where the main difference lies because this rice offers a different kind of smell and taste to the Jollof.

 Then, the Ghanaian jollof uses more spices than its Nigerian counterpart.
 For example, ginger and garlic are blended into the pepper base for the Jollof sauce.
-They also use nutmeg, Rosemary, anise, as well as mixed vegetables.
+They also use nutmeg, rosemary, anise, as well as mixed vegetables.

 The Nigerian Jollof rice is served with meat and other sides like fried plantain, Nigerian salad, coleslaw, moimoi etc while the Ghana jollof rice is served with Shito as toppings, then, fried plantain, meat or fish as sides.